P.V. Plas

 P.V.
 Plas (fl 1630–1650) was a still life painter active in Brussels between 1630 and 1650.

 Life

 Little is known about P.V.
 Plas.
-He may be identical with the Pieter van de Plassen, born near Alkmaar who became a member of the painter's guild in Brussels and obtained citizenship there on 22 September 1636.
+He may be identical with the Pieter van de Plassen, who was born near Alkmaar who became a member of the painter's guild in Brussels and obtained citizenship there on 22 September 1636.
 P.V.
 Plas is only known for his activity in Brussels in the period from 1630 to 1650.

 The artist is often confused with the painters Pieter van der Plas I and Pieter van der Plas II.
 Pieter van der Plas I was a portrait painter active in Brussels between 1610 and 1650.